SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 9. Click the ‘Save’ link to commit the changes to the application server.

-10. Note, the application server must be restarted for the above changes to take effect.
+10. **Note**: the application server must be restarted for the above changes to take effect.

 ### Enabling JConsole Support for Mbean Monitoring